-If you have purchased a license, the following steps will guide you through the activation process:
+If you have purchased a license, follow these steps to Activate:

 - 1. Open any module of Chenomx NMR Suite.
 A dialog will appear asking whether you wish to evaluate or activate the software.
 Click on Activate to begin the activation process.
 The Chenomx License Activation dialog will appear. - 2.
-Send the activation key listed in the dialog to Chenomx at <sales@chenomx.com>, or call us at +1 780 432 0033 if you do not have access to email.
-Your activation key is unique to your computer, so you cannot use it to activate the software on other computers.
-If you are installing Chenomx NMR Suite on multiple computers, you'll need provide Chenomx with activation keys for each one. - 3.
-When you receive a license file (.cnxlic) from Chenomx, save the it to any folder on your computer. - 4.
+Send the Activation Key listed in the dialog to Chenomx at <sales@chenomx.com> .
+Your activation key is unique to your computer.
+If you are installing Chenomx NMR Suite on multiple computers, you'll need provide activation keys for each one. - 3.
+When you receive a license file (.cnxlic) from Chenomx, save to any folder on your computer. - 4.
 Open any module.
 A dialog will appear again asking whether you wish to evaluate or activate the software.
 Click on Activate to return to the Chenomx License Activation dialog. - 5.
 Click the Install License File... button. - 6.
-Browse to the folder where you saved the license file, select the file, and click the Open button.
+Browse and select your License File, and Open.
 If you would like to allow all users of your computer to use Chenomx NMR Suite, check the box marked License extends to other users on this computer (you may need to run the software with administrative privileges to select this option). - 7.
-Once you click on the Activate button the software will become activated and the module you initally tried to open will appear.
+Click Activate and your software will be activated.